-Saint of the Day – 5 June – St Boniface – Martyr – born Winfrid, Wynfrith, or Wynfryth – (c.673-680 at Crediton, Devonshire, England – martyred 5 June 754 at Dokkum, Freisland (modern Nederlands) – relics interred at monastery at Fulda, Germany).
+Saint of the Day – 5 June – St Boniface – Martyr, Bishop, the “The Apostle of Germany” – born Winfrid, Wynfrith, or Wynfryth – (c 673-680 at Crediton, Devonshire, England – martyred 5 June 754 at Dokkum, Freisland (modern Nederlands) – relics interred at Monastery at Fulda, Germany).
 Bishop/Archbishop, Martyr, Missionary and Evangelist, Teacher, Writer, Preacher, Theologian, Founder of Schools, Convents, Monasteries and Churches – known as “The Apostle of Germany”.
 Patron of brewers, file cutters, tailors, Germany, archdiocese of Saint-Boniface, Manitoba, Canada, diocese of Fulda, Germany.
 Attributes book, fountain, fox, oak tree, raven, scourge, spring of water, sword, with axe in hand at the foot of an oak tree, book stabbed with a sword, cutting down a tree.

 St Boniface was killed in Frisia in 754, along with 52 others.
 His remains were returned to Fulda, where they rest in a sarcophagus which became a site of pilgrimage.
 Facts about Boniface’s life and death as well as his work became widely known, since there is a wealth of material available—a number of vitae, especially the near-contemporary Vita Bonifatii auctore Willibaldi and legal documents, possibly some sermons, and above all his correspondence.